 Do note that GM suspended the dividend not because it can’t afford to dish out a dividend, but because of the debt covenants that restrict the company from doing so.

-As of this article was published, GM’s dividend yield hovered around 3.6% from a trailing 12-months (TTM) standpoint, thanks to the plummeting GM’s stock price in recent months.
+As of this article was published, GM’s dividend yield totaled less than 1% from a trailing 12-month (TTM) standpoint, thanks to the surging GM’s stock price and the suspension of the dividend payouts for the rest of 2020.

 In this article, we will look at a couple of things related to GM’s dividend analysis such as the dividend historical yield, dividend payment history, payout ratio with respect to earnings and free cash flow, etc.